achmad-dev/vlc_remote_network/docs/readme.md

 ## For note

-this is working on ubuntu 22.04 also make sure that the vlc is running on top focused window when the go app running
+- this is working on ubuntu 22.04 also make sure that the vlc is running on top focused window when the go app running
+- also this is working when vlc already running a playlist(because I'm myself is a binge-watching person)